-Overall risk levels revealed 44% of samples with low risks, 5% of samples with medium risks, 2% with high risks, 7% with serious risks, and a total of 9 recorded Safety Gate notifications as of 28 July 2019.
+Overall risk levels revealed 44% of samples with low risks, 5% of samples with medium risks, 2% with high risks, 7% with serious risks, and a total of 9 recorded Safety Gate notifications.
 The MSAs recalled 3 samples, withdrew 18 samples from the market, and applied sales bans for 13 samples.